+What are the principles of organic gardening?
 The Basics of Organic Gardening : The stress brought by modernization has made people realize that there is a need to cultivate healthy foods.
-Thinking that these will ensure the health of the future generations, more and more of people became interested with the basics of organic gardening.
+Thinking that these will ensure the health of future generations, more and more of people became interested in the basics of organic gardening.

 As defined, organic gardening refers to the act of planting and growing crops without relying on the use of fertilizers, pesticides, and other synthetic products.
-This is to ensure that the crop is 100 percent all natural and free from harmful chemicals and elements that can lead illnesses to people.
+This is to ensure that the crop is 100 percent all-natural and free from harmful chemicals and elements that can lead to illnesses to people.

 Aside from the soil preparation and the area where it should be placed, here are some of the basics of organic gardening to help you get by: